mon-gmx/mon-gmx/README.md

 Anyway FastAPI is nice, but old me thinks Golang is nicer, even when it has some weird traits.

-### Closing thoughts of 2024

-Well, this year is not ending as I would have wanted it.
-I moved back to my country after I decided to move on from my job at LinkedIn (and not finding a position that would allow me to keep my visa).
-I was hoping for a chance to start over and deal with some nuances like my kid's T1D after moving abroad or just getting back to the workforce, but I was lowballed quite often and when I finally got something going, my manager left 😧 (bye bye career plan).
-So I decided to go back to the board and try to set a strategy for myself again.
-Well, it is not as simple when the year is ending, your region is in the middle of a government transition, a new panorama where workforce is getting more expensive or simply on the verge of being replaced by AI, so where am I standing then?
-I think the best I can do out of this is to prepare myself and keep pushing, after all, giving up is the first step for failing and even though I believe in the "fail fast" mindset, I am not ready to fail.
-So, looking forward to you 2025.

-### Learn to count your blessings (01/25)

-So if this time is not for reflecting I don't really know what else should we do, but I wanted to put some thought and write down something to remind myself that most of my bad decisions are the result of me looking at the wrongs rather than the blessings.
-I can say without hesitation that I have a life full of regrets and those are the result of losing sight on all the good things that came my way.
-I left a good living behind because I got burned out when I got a bunch of bad news and doing some introspective, I come to realize I just wasted a lot of time and opportunity and I deeply regret it, but that ends today.

-Since the year begins and I really don't buy the resolution things, I think I can just get myself a new habit: count my blessings not my wrongs.
-I hope by the time I write a `12/25` entry, I will have a bunch of lessons to share rather than regrets.

 ### tmpfs (01/25)

 I won't delve here into tmpfs because I don't know where it started beyond what [wikipedia](https://en.wikipedia.org/wiki/Tmpfs) has.
 However, if you ever worked with a raspberry, you know SD card lifetime is limited and I come to find that tmpfs has been a time and money saver since I minimized the writing in my storage by using it.
 Yet as you may expect, this is ephemeral (since it is saving data into a block in the RAM) so yes, this has two drawbacks actually, you lose memory for the sake of having a temporary place to write.
 Is it worth it?
 IMO yes.
 Any permanent (and important) storage I have deferred to external drives, but external drives are slow.
 Things like logs, go to the tmpfs for sure.